Air California: First failed PSA merger and sale

 WCC ownership was a mixed blessing.
-WCC's owner was C. Arnholt Smith, a powerful San Diego businessman and banker, owner of the San Diego Padres baseball team, a close associate and funder of President Richard Nixon and owner of the United States National Bank of San Diego (USNB), largest bank in that city and the 10th largest in California.
-Smith was highly controversial, accused of lining the pockets of his family and friends through self-dealing (including with WCC, USNB and others) of making illegal campaign contributions, and more.
-WCC made a loss, its first in 11 years, in 1971.
+Its owner C. Arnholt Smith, was a powerful San Diego businessman and banker, as well as the owner of the San Diego Padres baseball team and United States National Bank of San Diego (USNB), largest bank in that city and the 10th largest in California.
+He was also a close associate and donor of President Richard Nixon.
+Smith was highly controversial and was accused of self dealing, including enriching family members and associates through transactions involving WCC, USNB, and related entities, as well as making illegal campaign contributions.
+WCC made its first loss in 11 years, in 1971.

-There was one immediate benefit from WCC ownership: Air California was able to take its seventh 737, delivered to WCC and turned over to Air California in September 1970.
-The eighth was delivered in May 1971.
-First-class ("Fiesta") service and Palm Springs made their debut in 1969, San Diego in 1970, though Burbank was suspended.
+There was one immediate benefit from WCC ownership: Air California was able to take its seventh 737, which was delivered to WCC and transferred to the airline in September 1970.
+An eighth aircraft was delivered in May 1971.
+During this period, the airline also expanded its service offerings, including introducing first-class ("Fiesta") service and adding flights to Palm Springs in 1969, followed by San Diego in 1970, though service to Burbank was suspended.
 In 1971, Sacramento was added to the network.

 Second failed PSA merger, parent company bankruptcy and scandal

 In mid 1972, WCC agreed to sell Air California to PSA.
 WCC told the CPUC that Air California showed no signs of making money and WCC would not further support it.
-In February 1973 the CPUC agreed, against heavy opposition, including from its own legal staff, to allow the merger to proceed.
-But by then the merger also faced opposition from the US Department of Justice on anti-trust grounds.
-For instance, the combination would have had an 81% market share on the Los Angeles Basin to San Francisco Bay market and even higher market shares on individual submarkets.
-These market shares show how successful were the California intrastate carriers in driving off the far larger CAB-regulated carriers pre-deregulation.
+In February 1973 the CPUC approved the merger despite heavy opposition including from its own legal staff.
+However the merger faced opposition from the US Department of Justice on anti-trust grounds.
+The combined airline would have had an 81% market share on the Los Angeles Basin to San Francisco Bay market, with an even higher market shares on individual submarkets.
+These figures illustrate the extent to which California's intrastate carriers had displaced the far larger CAB-regulated carriers prior to deregulation.

-But then, in May 1973, The U.S. Securities and Exchange Commission sued to place WCC in receivership on the grounds of serious malfeasance by Smith, plus the outside auditors withdrew their certification of Air California's accounts for 1971 and 1972, and those of WCC for 1971.
-Trading was halted in Air California and WCC stocks.
-Unsurprisingly, almost exactly a year after it had been made, the PSA offer for Air California lapsed.
-In October, USNB was seized by the FDIC, knocking out the foundation of Smith's empire.
-In February 1974, WCC filed for Chapter X bankruptcy.
-Chapter X bankruptcy was eliminated in a 1978 bankruptcy reform, but under it, WCC operated under the control of trustees, who managed it in the interests of shareholders.
+However, in May 1973, the U.S. Securities and Exchange Commission sued to place WCC in receivership, citing serious malfeasance by Smith.
+At the same time outside auditors withdrew their certification of Air California's accounts for 1971 and 1972, as well as WCC1971 account.
+Trading in both Air California and WCC stocks was subsequently halted.
+Almost exactly a year after it had been announced, the PSA offer for Air California lapsed.
+In October, USNB was seized by the FDIC, effectively undermining the foundation of Smith's empire and in February 1974, WCC filed for Chapter X bankruptcy.
+Under chapter X bankruptcy WCC operated under the control of trustees, who managed it in the interests of shareholders.
 The bankruptcy dragged on for eight years, with WCC selling pieces of itself along the way, until it was finally liquidated in 1982.
-Therefore, from 1974 until it was sold in 1981, Air California was in the odd situation of being owned by a bankrupt company run by trustees rather than conventional management.